Dittisham Ploughman plum trees

 Dittisham Ploughman seems to be quite disease resistant, and is a good choice for mild wet climates which tend to foster the fungal and bacterial infections.

-Recommended pollinators for Dittisham Ploughman plum trees
+Which pollinators are recommended for Dittisham Ploughman plum trees?

 Dittisham Ploughman is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.